Middle school rejection prepared you for construction approvals.

 Military personnel in training exercise

-Combat-Readiness Demands a Holistic Approach to Human Performance.
 The most common career-ending injuries facing veterans today are not caused by enemy fire.
 They’re musculoskeletal injuries caused by repetitive motion and physical stresses on a body that has been pushed to its limits, then asked to go even further.
-According to a recent survey by Statista,…
+According to a recent survey by Statista, 66% of US veterans have bone, joint, or…

 Read More